gpmd/magerun-addon-reviews/README.md

         cd ~/.n98-magerun/modules/
         git clone https://github.com/gpmd/magerun-addon-reviews

 3. It should be installed.
-To see that it was installed, check to see if one of the new commands is in there, like `diff:files`.
+To see that it was installed, check to see if `reviews:reaggregate` works.

         magerun reviews:reaggregate